jarviscanada/jarvis_data_eng_AndresOsorio/springboot/README.md

 ### Swagger
 Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.
-Swagger is then a perfect fit for this project because it enables developers to automatically generate a UI and an API JSON file for this RESTful API app; the UI makes it easy for users to consume the API (lists all controllers with their end-points and corresponding documentation) and the API JSON file
+Swagger is then a perfect fit for this project because it enables developers to automatically generate a UI and an API JSON file for this RESTful API app; the UI makes it easy for users to consume the API (lists all controllers with their end-points and corresponding documentation and functionality) and the API JSON file
 (describes the structure of the API) makes it easy for developers to test the API on HTTP clients (e.g. postman).
 ### Quote Controller
 - This controller handles HTTP requests that CRUD stock quotes to and from IEX Cloud and the PSQL instance;